New Jersey regulators take up Eldorado plan to buy Caesars

 Finalizing the cash-and-stock purchase plan took more than a year and was delayed by casino closures nationwide due to the coronavirus pandemic, Reeg and other company executives said.

-Reno-based Eldorado would emerge with 56% of the merged company.
+Reno-based Eldorado would retain 56% of the merged company.
 It would continue operations and stock trades under the name Caesars Entertainment Inc. Executives and regulators on Wednesday repeatedly referred to it as “new Caesars.”

 Ritter reported from Las Vegas.